Jesus-Baena/005-dashboard-reliefweb-jobs/README.md

 * **Styling:** Tailwind CSS (for rapid, responsive design)
 * **Data Pipeline:** [n8n](https://n8n.io/) (for orchestrating API calls and data transformation)
 * **Design:** Figma (UI/UX Prototyping)

-## 🤝 Contributing

-Contributions are welcome\!
-If you are interested in humanitarian data analysis:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## 📄 License